svc-bot-mds/terraform-provider-vmds/docs/resources/service_account.md

 description: |-
   Represents a service account created on MDS, can be used to create/update/delete/import a service account.
   Note: 1.
 Only service accounts with valid oAuthapp can be imported.
-  2. Please make sure you have selected the valid policy with active clusters while creating the service account
+  2. Please make sure you have selected the valid policy with active clusters while creating the service account.
+  3. Default timeout for creation is 2m0s.
 ---

 # vmds_service_account (Resource)

 Represents a service account created on MDS, can be used to create/update/delete/import a service account.
 Note: 1.
 Only service accounts with valid oAuthapp can be imported.
-2. Please make sure you have selected the valid policy with active clusters while creating the service account
+2. Please make sure you have selected the valid policy with active clusters while creating the service account.
+3. Default timeout for creation is `2m0s`.

 ## Example Usage